Arrow-Markets-Research/open-margin/README.md

 Open Margin calculates the risk of an options portfolio through RiskCalc.
 A compatible ticker and an options portfolio are the minimum inputs needed to generate the corresponding margin values.
+Providing the options data as a dataframe to Open Margin substantially reduces margin computation time.

 ```python
 import datetime